-Georgia will utilize a minimum N of 15 for all students and each subgroup of students at the end of the sentence for an indicator to be included in reporting and scoring for accountability purposes.
-Participation rates will be reported with a minimum N size of 15 for transparency, but a minimum N of 40 is required for achievement scores to be adjusted due to insufficient participation rates.
+Georgia will utilize a minimum N of 15 for all students and each subgroup of students for an indicator to be included in reporting and scoring for accountability purposes.

 b.
 Describe how the minimum number of students is statistically sound.